google/oboe/docs/FAQ.md

 # Frequently Asked Questions (FAQ)

-## Can I write audio data from Java to Oboe?
+## Can I write audio data from Java/Kotlin to Oboe?

 Oboe is a native library written in C++ which uses the Android NDK.
 To move data from Java to C++ you can use [JNI](https://developer.android.com/training/articles/perf-jni).

-That said, if you are generating your audio in Java you'll get better computational performance using the [Java AudioTrack class](https://developer.android.com/reference/android/media/AudioTrack).
+If you're generating audio data in Java or Kotlin you should consider whether the reduced latency which Oboe gives you (particularly on high-end devices) is worth the extra complexity of passing data via JNI.
+An alternative is to use [Java AudioTrack](https://developer.android.com/reference/android/media/AudioTrack).
 This can be created with low latency using the AudioTrack.Builder method [`setPerformanceMode(AudioTrack.PERFORMANCE_MODE_LOW_LATENCY)`](https://developer.android.com/reference/android/media/AudioTrack#PERFORMANCE_MODE_LOW_LATENCY).
-Note that this will give you slightly higher latency (roughly 20ms) than if you were to use Oboe.

 You can dynamically tune the latency of the stream just like in Oboe using [`setBufferSizeInFrames(int)`](https://developer.android.com/reference/android/media/AudioTrack.html#setBufferSizeInFrames(int))
 Also you can use blocking writes with the Java AudioTrack and still get a low latency stream.